 2. Know you’re not alone.
 Many others, including myself, have survived our parents’ child-rearing.
 When you make it out of childhood and young adulthood alive, you can reflect more clearly on the experience of having lived with your parents.

 You’ll realize that they didn’t know any better and didn’t understand what they were doing.

 You are not the first or last person to experience these kinds of difficulties at home.

 Many people have experienced this type of abuse, figured out a way to make peace with it and used this difficult part of their lives to accomplish good things.
+I’ve written an entire book on how to make peace with this kind of abuse which you can pick up here.
 The pain can be used for good later in your life.
 It can give you coping skills and strength for other difficult situations.

 It’s a lesson in adversity.